kgisl/pythonFDP/manual/lab6-kgashok.py.md

-# Lab 6
+# Lab 6: find the maximum of a list of numbers.

-Define a python function `getMaxNumber(numbers)` that takes in a list of numbers and that returns the maximum number in that list.
-If the list happens to be empty, then return the string `"N.A."`
+Implement a python program that finds the maximum in a list of numbers.
+The program must call a python function `getMaxNumber(numbers)` that takes as argument a list of numbers (maximum of 10 integers).
+It must then return the maximum number in that list.

 	Sample Input1: []
 	Sample Output1: "N.A."